Quamatic/rbx-redux/README.md

 The package has been heavily tested (with over 200 unit tests!), so it is pretty stable to use atm.
 If you are experiencing a bug or an issue, please don't hesitate to open an issue!

+Although the package is usable, some things may be unoptimized.
+If you happen to notice something that could be changed, please open a PR.

 # What's included?

 * Redux